-As a backpacker carrying everything that you own on your back for weeks or months on end you need to ensure that you pack correctly and only take travel items that are useful and essential.
-Everyone has their own backpacking essentials and some may vary depending on where you’ll visit, how long you backpack for, and what your travel priorities are.
+As a traveller, carrying everything that you own on your back for weeks or months on end you need to ensure that you pack correctly and only take essential travel items that are useful!

-Ultimately though, what you want in your backpack is ultralight backpacking gear, quick dry, foldable and multi-use items that will save you space, time and money!
+Travel essentials to pack in your backpack or suitcase should be ultralight backpacking gear, quick-dry, foldable and multi-use items that will save you space, time and money!

-I wanted to share my must pack backpacking items with you so you can add them to your packing list as I know its hard to know where to start when thinking ‘what to pack for a backpacking trip?’.
+I wanted to share 18 of my travel essential items that I love and use nearly every day on my travels so you can add them to your travel packing list as I know it’s hard to know where to start when thinking ‘what to pack for a backpacking trip?’.
 Along with everything else you need to do before you go backpacking too!

 Side note – I purchased all of these products myself for my trip, most of them from Amazon.
 Therefore I have linked either the exact product or a similar product to Amazon below.

 If you buy the item after clicking on my link I will receive a small commission at no extra cost to you which helps purchase the drinks I buy when working on my blog in cafes!

 1. Quick Dry Travel Towel

 Most hostels will charge you for use of their towels and not all budget hotels give you a towel so one of the travel essentials to pack for me is my own towel.
 Towels do not need to take up a lot of space though and a quick-dry, foldable travel towel is the answer in a Small or Medium size.

 2. Pegless Clothes Line